DavertMik/slides-embract-testing/slides/testing.md

 * Uncertainty Problem:
   * We don't have strict requirements
-  * We can do pivot any day
+  * We can do a pivot any day
   * We are unsure of EVERYTHING 😨
 * Solution:
   * Test only when you stabilize the code